jc1850/EvoSuiteGI/README.md

 The best patches generated in our experiments can be found in the Patches directory.

+The flies are sorted from best patches to worst patches, traditional diffs can be viewed usings gin's patch analyser.

 ## Pareto Fronts

 Graphs displaying the pareto fronts found accross our experiments are in the Fronts directory.